The Contextual Heisenberg Microscope: The contextual Heisenberg microscope

 \section{The contextual Heisenberg microscope}

-COM allows us to closely study the measurement process.
-In particular it is possible to ask where and how the randomness enters, and we can follow ``the finite and uncontrollable interaction between the objects and the measuring instruments'' \cite{Bohr1935} in detail, see example in Fig.~\ref{fig:CHM}.
+It is now possible to use COM to describe the qubit Heisenberg microscope.
+In particular it is possible to ask where and how the randomness enters, and we can follow ``the finite and uncontrollable interaction between the objects and the measuring instruments'' \cite{Bohr1935} in detail.
+In the example in Fig.~\ref{fig:CHM}, the measured system is in the COM state of Eq.~(\ref{eq:COMpsi}) and the pointer system is in the state

-Without loss of generality we can consider measurement of $M=\I\ldots\I Z$, i.e., Pauli-$Z$ on the last system~\cite{Aaronson2004}.
-The pointer system can be appended at index $k=n+1$, by appending one $\I$ to the observable $M\to M\I$ and to each generator within the state, also adding one stabilizer and one destabilizer initialized just like the other systems in our model.
-This gives the COM state